avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 * Run "Autoencoder_Dims_Reduction" to reduce the dimensionality of the movement data.
 Alternatively, skip this step, the outputs are saved in the Data folder (Autoencoder_Output_Correct.csv and Autoencoder_Output_Incorrect.csv).
 * Run "Prepare_Labels_for_NN" to generate quality scores for the individual movement repetitions.
 Alternatively, skip this step, the outputs are saved in the Data folder (Labels_Correct.csv and Labels_Incorrect.csv)
 * Run "SpatioTemporalNN_Vicon" to train the model and predict movement quality scores on the Vicon-captured movement data.
-* Run "SpatioTemporalNN_Kinect" to train the model and predict movement quality scores on the Vicon-captured movement data.
+* Run "SpatioTemporalNN_Kinect" to train the model and predict movement quality scores on Kinect-captured movement data.

 A slightly different version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following link: <a href="https://codeocean.com/capsule/7213982/tree/v3">https://codeocean.com/capsule/7213982/tree/v3</a>